-6.2.1 There will be a quarterly review of the books for completeness and accuracy of transactions.
+6.2.1 There will be a review of the books for completeness and accuracy of transactions every six months.

-6.2.2 The Chair shall appoint up to three Central Committee members who are not on the Finance Committee to conduct the quarterly review.
+6.2.2 The Chair shall appoint up to three Central Committee members who are not on the Finance Committee to conduct the review.